NguyenTungs/codeigniter3.x-HMVC/README.md

-# codeigniter3.x-HMVC
+# codeigniter3.x-HMVC - by tungns

-This is the combination between 3 CodeIgniter and HMVC Modular Extension (created by "tungns").

-Just download this version and start using.
 # codeigniter3.x-HMVC -> using webinaris.com